Wellerman: Historical background

+Impacts and legacy

+With the success of the Otakou station, the Weller brothers extended whaling grounds from Akaroa on Banks Peninsula in the north to Stewart Island in the south, with three within Otago Harbour and one in Blueskin Bay, and at least five between Pūrākaunui and Banks Peninsula.
+Their operations drew attentions from other whalers including Johnny Jones, leading to the expansion of the industry along the east coast of the South Island and establishments of competing stations throughout the Otago region.
+However, the industry was short-lived in general due to overexploitations causing depletion of local whale stocks and dwindling catches.
+Additionally, arrivals of whaling ships from Sydney presumably triggered an epidemic in the region.

+Industrial whaling in New Zealand continued until the 1960s.
+Commercial and illegal whaling operations triggered depletions of whale populations and their migrations, especially the Southern Rights (Tohorā) and the Humpbacks (Paikea).
+Right Whales were named as the "right whales to hunt", and were prioritized targets for their behaviors being slow and coastal and docile, quantities of oils and baleens and whalebones they yield, and their carcasses with high buoyancies.

+The whale lookout point Weller's Rock, or Te Umukuri in te reo Māori, was named after Weller brothers, and has become a protected historic reserve, along with their whaling tools and artifacts being preserved.
+Historic presences of whales and whaling industry in Otago Harbour have become an influential topic for educational and cultural aspects, such as introductions of whale-based designs on artworks and buildings and the Wellerman sea shanty became a global hit.

 Synopsis

 The song's lyrics describe a whaling ship called the Billy o' Tea and its hunt for a right whale.
 The song describes how the ship's crew hope for a "wellerman" to arrive and bring them supplies of luxuries.

 According to the song's listing on the website New Zealand Folk Song, "the workers at these bay-whaling stations (shore whalers) were not paid wages, they were paid in slops (ready made clothing), spirits and tobacco."
 The chorus continues with the crew singing of their confidence that the "tonguin'" will be the last step of their plight.
 Tonguing in this context refers to the practice of cutting strips of whale blubber to render into oil.
 Subsequent verses detail the captain's determination to bring in the whale in question, even as time passes and the quartet of whaling boats is lost in the fight.
 In the last verse, the narrator conveys how the Billy o' Tea is still considered locked in an ongoing struggle with the whale, with the wellerman making "his regular call" to strengthen the captain and crew.